Tuen Mun Park: Protests

 On 9 July 2019, the Tuen Mun District Council unanimously passed a motion calling to discontinue the "self-entertainment zones" and to step up law enforcement at the park.
 Later that day, the LCSD announced that the zones would be scrapped in September of that year.

 Against the backdrop of the intensifying 2019–20 Hong Kong protests, another march was held on 21 September 2019 by protesters who alleged that the dai ma had returned to the park.
 Police had initially banned the event, but the ban was overturned on appeal.
 Tuen Mun station was pre-emptively closed by the police.
 Protesters marched from San Wo Lane Playground, through Tuen Mun Park, to the Tuen Mun Government Offices, where they burned the flag of the People's Republic of China.
 The police cut the event short and undertook a "dispersal operation", firing tear gas and sponge grenade rounds at protesters, some of whom threw Molotov cocktails.
 Light rail and MTR bus services in the area were subsequently suspended.
 Protests spread to the nearby town of Yuen Long that evening, marking the two-month anniversary of the July attacks that took place there.

 Another protest against the dai ma was held on 23 February 2020.
 Police fired pepper spray and arrested one.

 Transport

 The park is next to two railway stations.
-It can be accessed via Exit B of Tuen Mun station, the terminus of the West Rail line, which goes to Kowloon.
+It can be accessed via Exit B of Tuen Mun station, the terminus of the Tuen Ma line, which goes to Kowloon.
 It is also adjacent to Town Centre stop of the light rail system.
 There is also a bus terminus at Tuen Mun Town Centre served by many routes.